daanklijn/neurocoevolution/README.md

-# neurocoevolution
+# Deep NeuroCoevolution
-Deep NeuroCoevolution: a superior approach to solvingcomplex multi-agent problems
+This repository contains the code for the paper "Deep NeuroCoevolution: a superior approach to solvingcomplex multi-agent problems".